West London derby: Brentford vs Chelsea derby

 There is very little rivalry between Brentford and Chelsea, mainly due to the fact that they have been in different divisions for over 60 years.
-The only time that the two clubs ever shared a division was in the old First Division between 1935 and 1947, but despite the fact that both clubs are local to each other, it was never seen as a big rivalry to either side, as Chelsea had been in the Football League for a longer period of time than Brentford and had stronger rivalries with the likes of West Ham United, Arsenal and Tottenham Hotspur, whereas Brentford's main rivals are Fulham and QPR.
-Also Brentford developed a bigger sporting rivalry with Arsenal during the 1930s as both clubs vied for the title of being London's number one club.
+The only time that the two clubs ever shared a division until recently was in the old First Division between 1935 and 1947, but despite the fact that both clubs are local to each other, it was never seen as a big rivalry to either side, as Chelsea had been in the Football League for a longer period of time than Brentford and had stronger rivalries with the likes of West Ham United, Arsenal and Tottenham Hotspur, whereas Brentford's main rivals are Fulham and QPR.
+Also, Brentford developed a bigger sporting rivalry with Arsenal during the 1930s as both clubs vied for the title of being London's number one club.

 The only bad feeling between the clubs was soon after Chelsea's foundation and admission into the Football League in 1905, the other West London clubs, including Brentford, lost many supporters and potential supporters to the only professional Football League club in the area.
 Other than that, Brentford and Chelsea have always had fairly good relations, even amongst supporters.
 In fact, during the 1970s many Chelsea fans would come down to Griffin Park if their club were playing away.
 Chelsea reserves played their games at Griffin Park, and occasionally a pre season friendly is staged between the two clubs.

-Brentford and Chelsea met for the first time since 1950 on 27 January 2013 in an FA Cup 4th round tie at Griffin Park which ended in a 2–2 draw.
+Brentford and Chelsea met for the first time since 1950 on 27 January 2013 in an FA Cup fourth round tie at Griffin Park which ended in a 2–2 draw.
 Chelsea won the replay on 17 February 2013 at Stamford Bridge 4–0.

 With Brentford gaining promotion to the Premier League for the 2021–22 season, the first time in 74 years, and Fulham's relegation the previous season, this was the only West London derby in the Premier League for the season.
-The first game was hosted at The Bees' new Brentford Community Stadium on October 16, 2021, which Chelsea won 1–0.
-Brentford won the return fixture at Stamford Bridge 1-4, with goals including a brace from Vitaly Janelt, and Christian Erikson's first goal for Brentford.
+The first game was hosted at The Bees' new Brentford Community Stadium on 16 October 2021, which Chelsea won 1–0.
+Brentford won the return fixture at Stamford Bridge 4–1, with goals including a brace from Vitaly Janelt and Christian Eriksen's first goal for Brentford.

-Their latest meeting was on 19 October 2022 when the teams drew 0-0 at Brentford Community Stadium in a Premier League contest.
+Their latest meeting was on 15 December 2024 when Chelsea won 2–1 at Stamford Bridge in a Premier League match which saw Marc Cucurella score his first premier league goal for the club and also saw him get sent off after the final whistle.
+Brentford finished the 2022–23 season above Chelsea in the league table for the first time since 1939, with a ninth place finish compared to Chelsea's 12th.